-Where it is determined that a child does have SEND, parents will be formally advised of this and the decision will be added to the SEN register.
-The aim of formally identifying a child with SEN is to help school ensure that effective provision is put in place and so remove barriers to learning.
+Where it is determined that a child does have SEND needs, parents will be formally advised of this and the decision made to add the child to the SEN register.
+The aim of formally identifying a child with SEN is to help the school ensure that effective provision is put in place and so remove barriers to learning.
 The support provided consists of a four-part process: